templaza/tz_portfolio/README.md

 *** Changelog ***

+27/07/2018 - 2.0.1

+	- Fix error Class 'TZ_Portfolio_PlusHelperCategories' not found of version 2.0.0

 26/07/2018 - 2.0.0

 	​- Remove Tag Articles and User Articles views (Replace by filter of Portfolio view).